 The fieldwork phase of the RI/FS commenced in May of 2001 after public meetings were held in the area.
 OUC retained Professional Service Industries (PSI) to conduct the fieldwork and prepare a report of their findings.
 The RI/FS study cost approximately \$900,000 which was split equally between the City and OUC.
-The study was originally scheduled to take about 21 months to complete but with the need for some additional fieldwork, this schedule was extended by four months.
 The final Remedial Investigation (RI) report and the final Baseline Risk Assessment were submitted to EPA in April 2004.
 The final Feasibility Study (FS) report was submitted to EPA in August 2004.
-The results of the RI confirmed that the TCE groundwater contamination plume has migrated from the source area (the former Spellman Engineering property) over approximately 40 acres toward Lake Highland in the south, to near Lake Ivanhoe in the west and towards Lake Formosa in the north.
-The contamination has migrated vertically and extends approximately 25 to 115 feet below ground surface but has not reached the upper Floridan aquifer.
+The results of the RI confirmed that the TCE groundwater contamination plume migrated from the source area (the former Spellman Engineering property) to over approximately 40 acres toward Lake Highland in the south, to near Lake Ivanhoe in the west and towards Lake Formosa in the north.
+The contamination migrated vertically and extended approximately 25 to 115 feet below ground surface but did not reached the upper Floridan aquifer.
 The Baseline Risk Assessment concluded that no potentially unacceptable risk was identified for soil, sediment or surface water impacted by the site contaminants.
 The FS report presented several different cleanup alternatives for each of three different contaminant zones.

 The EPA conducted a formal RI/FS process, which included public notification, a public hearing, and finalization of a Record of Decision (ROD).
-The EPA issued their ROD in September 2004.
-The selected cleanup remedy presented in the ROD consists of three project phases.
+The EPA issued their ROD in September 2004 which presented the selected cleanup remedy that included three project phases.
 The proposed cleanup presented in the ROD was expected to cost approximately \$7,000,000 and could be completed over a period of 15 to 20 years.
 The EPA selected a contractor to perform the design of the remediation effort.
-The City and OUC are not required to participate in or fund any further work beyond the RI/FS, including any remediation effort.
-However, the City and OUC negotiated a plan with EPA that would fund the selected remediation effort without resorting to the Superfund process.
+The City and OUC were not required to participate in or fund any further work beyond the RI/FS, including any remediation effort; however, the City and OUC negotiated a plan with EPA that would fund the selected remediation effort to prevent the site from being added to theSuperfund Program.

 The initial plan sought to sell the City-owned property in the area to a qualified developer with the condition that the developer assume liability for the environmental remediation effort and develop the property in accordance with existing entitlements.
 In 2007, the neighboring Lake Highland Preparatory School (LHPS) offered to purchase the City property and OUC maintenance facility, assume the liability for the remediation effort and effectuate the cleanup of the site.
 (In an unrelated transaction, LHPS had a contractual option to purchase a portion of the City owned property in the area.)
-LHPS, in conjunction with a development partner and an environmental consulting firm (ARCADIS) developed a Guaranteed Remediation Program (GRiP) which offered a guaranteed remediation solution for the cleanup of the TCE plume.
+LHPS, in conjunction with a development partner and an environmental consulting firm (ARCADIS) developed a Guaranteed Remediation Program (GRiP) which offered a guaranteed remediation solution for the cleanup of the TCE plume on the source property and included the impacts across the future LHPS property.
 The cleanup price guaranteed by the GRiP was approximately \$12.2 million.